 All these meatball recipes differ in seasoning, but they have in common the ingredients for meatballs: mixed pork and minced beef, bread crumb wet in milk, grated cheese, eggs, parsley and spices.
 In this way the meatballs are soft and tasty, have a complex and irresistible taste.
 You can use garlic or onion depending on your taste, but all other ingredients are needed.
 As for the size, ideal would be a ping pong ball: this way you will get perfectly cooked meatballs but still soft and juicy inside.

-As well as a short fry in extra virgin olive oil before then cooking the meatballs with the chosen seasoning.
+As well as a short frying in extra virgin olive oil before cooking the meatballs with the seasoning select.
 At the mere idea of putting raw meatballs in tomato sauce I have the chills.
 My grandmother would never forgive me.
 Now I wish you a good day, Follow me on my YouTube channel so as not to miss the video recipes and, if you love Sicilian cuisine, take look at SICILIAN RECIPES and at RECIPES OF MEATBALLS AND CROQUETTES, rice arancini included.

 400 grams of mixed pork and minced beef